-We have great intentions when we begin strategizing our holiday shopping plan of attack.
-Maybe you’re the type who hits the stores armed with fliers, coupons, apps and lists.
-Or maybe you’re the type to just hit the malls (and online stores) and marathon shop till you drop.
+We have great intentions when we create our holiday shopping plan of attack.
+Maybe you’re the type who hits the stores armed with flyers, coupons, apps and lists.
+Or maybe you’re the type to hit the online stores without a plan and marathon shop till you drop.
 Either way, you could be blowing your holiday budget without even realizing it.
 Many of us have bad habits when it comes to shopping, especially when it comes to what we see as great “deals.”

-Being a naughty spender by treating yourself to something nice.
-Everyone likes to treat herself once in a while, and what better time than when you’re surrounded by beautiful decorations and cheerful holiday tunes?
-But what happens when you see something cute in the next store?
-Or a deal too good to pass up online?
-Before you know it, you have several gifts for yourself, and nothing for those on your list.
+Everyone likes to treat herself once in a while, but what happens when you see something cute in a store or find a deal too good to pass up online?
+Before you know it, you’ve spent a lot of money on several gifts for yourself, with nothing for those on your list.

-This year: When you spot something you’d like to have, snap a picture of it, and add it to your wish list.
-If you don’t do wish lists, you can always drop a hint or two around your spouse, sibling or best friend, all of whom will be grateful for an idea of what they can get you.
+Tip: When you spot something you’d like to have, snap a picture of it and add it to your wish list.
+If you don’t do wish lists, you can always drop a hint to your spouse, sibling or best friend, all of whom will be grateful for an idea of what they can get you.

 2. Feeling guilty about the deal you scored

 If you plan to spend $25 on a doll for your niece, but find one on sale for $15, do you look for something else in the $10 range to make sure you’ve “spent enough?”
 And when you find something for a few bucks more, do you decide to pay a little more because ’tis the season?
 Before you know it, instead of saving $10, you have spent beyond your budget.

 Tip: Take the deal and walk away.
 Your niece will still be thrilled when she gets the doll she wanted, and no one will be the wiser that you scored it at a terrific price.
 Besides, the savings will help cover “hidden” costs like wrapping and shipping.